summer farm campOutdoor Play & Imagination

 At Little Garden Patch children aged 5-8 enjoy story time and hands-on craftsewing, and science projects that develop creativity, self-confidence, social skills, and a deepening knowledge of science and nature.
 Through observing wild life and participating in fun farm "chores" like feeding & petting chickens and pigs, brushing the pony, milking goats, and gardening children learn about and take joy in our natural world.

 Little Garden Patch is primarily an outdoors program.
-In this post-pandemic world we will be using our playroom early in the morning (approximately 8:30-10 am), in the evenings after 4:30/5 pm, and when necessary due to extreme weather conditions.
+However we will be using our playroom early in the morning (approximately 8:30-10 am), in the evenings after 4:30/5 pm, and when necessary due to extreme weather conditions.
 Cooking projects will take place outside.
 And of course really, why be cooped up inside when there is our wonderful "outdoor classroom" and play yard to enjoy!

 Children will wear a mask when coming in to use the restroom.
 We apologize for any inconvenience.
 However because it is located inside the family home, this is best for the safety of our families, staff, and residents.